W-David-Porter/acim/src/text/5-healing-and-wholeness/v-the-egos-use-of-guilt/index.md

 ::: details Substituted
 The continuing decision to remain separated is the only possible reason for continuing guilt feelings.
-²We have said the continuing decision to remain separated is the only possible reason for continuing guilt feelings before, but did not emphasise the destructive results of the decision to remain separated.
+²We have said the continuing decision to remain separated is the only possible reason for continuing guilt feelings before, but did not emphasize the destructive results of the decision to remain separated.
 ³Any decision of the mind will affect both behaviour and experience.
 ⁴What you want you expect.
 ⁵Expecting what you want is not delusional.